buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelNests.md

 ## Attributes

 ### RelatingObject
-The object definition, either an non-product object type or a non-product object occurrence, that represents the nest.
+The object definition, either an object type or a object occurrence, that represents the nest.
 It is the whole within the whole/part relationship.

 { .change-ifc2x4}
 > IFC4 CHANGE  The attribute has been demoted from the supertype _IfcRelDecomposes_ and defines the ordered nesting relationship.

 ### RelatedObjects
-The object definitions, either object occurrences or non-product object types, that are being nestes.
+The object definitions, either object occurrences or object types, that are being nestes.
 They are defined as the parts in the ordered whole/part relationship -  i.e. there is an implied order among the parts expressed by the position within the list of _RelatedObjects_.

 { .change-ifc2x4}
 > IFC4 CHANGE  The attribute has been demoted from the supertype _IfcRelDecomposes_ and defines the ordered set of parts within the nest.